openlawteam/lao-docs/docs/Membership.md

 The full definition can be found [here](https://www.sec.gov/fast-answers/answers-accredhtm.html).

-In order to register and validate members, a potential member will need to supply The LAO with sufficient information to assess whether the member meets these legal requirements.
+In order to register and validate members, a potential member will need to supply The LAO with sufficient information to assess whether the member meets these legal requirements, which will be confirmed by The LAO's service provider.